 - Projects should generate a tangible outcome in the course of the summer term.
 Acceptable products include but are not limited to: an original data set, art, a website, protocols for evaluating the ethics of data collection or analysis, software, or a community event.

 - Fellows are required to participate in a virtual, bi-weekly work group convened by the Institute for Advanced Study (IAS), Digital Arts, Sciences, & Humanities (DASH), Research Computing, Liberal Arts Technologies and Innovation Services (LATIS), and related faculty members.

-- Assuming on-campus activities are permitted, fellows will be given office space at the IAS for summer 2022.
+- Fellows will be given office space at the IAS for summer 2023.
 They will have access to the computational resources of Research Computing including consultations with staff from the Minnesota Supercomputing Institute, the University of Minnesota Informatics Institute, and U-Spatial.